-Think of Ireland, and you will visualize green--the term Emerald Isle was coined for a reason.
+Think of Ireland, and you will visualize green--the moniker Emerald Isle was coined for a reason.
 Myriad shades of green manifest themselves in fields, shrubs and trees, crops, mountain slopes, and the surrounding ocean is a deep aquamarine.
 What a velvety gorgeous land.

 Half my ancestry comes from Ireland, almost all of it from the Dingle Peninsula, which is the furthest west point in Europe.
 In the days of immigration the residents had a phrase, "next parish, America," meaning if you went any further west from Dingle, you'd end up in America.
 And my ancestors did just that.
 Unlike the Germans or Scandinavians who arrived on our shores with funds to buy land in the mid-west, the Irish were a defeated, starving people.
-They arrived penniless and "sold" themselves to New England railroads or the cotton/paper/silk mills.
+They arrived penniless and "sold" themselves to New England railroads or the cotton, paper, and silk mills.

 Minard Castle after the English got through with it.
 My 3rd gr-grandmother, Nellie Wren, was born circa 1800 up on the mountain in the distance